godot64/GoDot/README.md

 All source code files available from here are written using the ACME assembler.
 So first you have to download ACME and probably a facility to edit, run and thus test out the code you write, like Relaunch64.
 Following [this link][ACME] you will have both of them.

-Then just clone this GoDot repository to your computer, add a path to ACME (and to VICE if you want to use an emulator), add a MAKE utility to your system ([Make for Windows][Make Link] if you run Windows), and run the Makefile in this repository.
+Then just clone this GoDot repository to your computer, add a path to ACME (and to VICE if you want to use an emulator), add a MAKE utility to your system ([Make for Windows][Make Link] if you run Windows), and run this repository's Makefile.

 You have several options:
 - **make d81**<br>